Skip to Content

 Upcycled denim yarn balls made from repurposed jeans

-7. Donate To Animal Shelters
+7. Donation To Animal Shelters

 You’ll find many ideas for making denim dog accessories from your old jeans, including these cute denim dog toys.

-8. Repurposded Fabric Rag Rugs
+8. Fabric Rag Rugs

 Blue jean rug tutorial

-9. Patchwork Quilts From Repurposed Clothes
+9. Patchwork Quilts

 For example, Ian Berry, a contemporary British artist, has redefined the possibilities of denim.
 Instead of seeing an old pair of jeans, he sees varying shades of blue that can be crafted into intricate art pieces.